 Yarralumla Dog Park to Black Mountain view (30 minutes)

 1. Start from the gravel car park at the Yarralumla Dog Park on the corner of Banks and Brown Street.

-Dogs must be on leash on this walk to comply with ACT Government regulations.
+Dogs must be on leash on this walk to comply with ACT Government regulations, with the exception of the dog swimming beach - see direction no. 4 - and the fenced Yarralumla Dog Park at the beginning/end of this walk.
 In any case, Weston Park is overrun with kangaroos!

 2. Facing the road (Banks Street) turn left and walk a short distance to reach a bitumen bike path.
 Turn right and follow the path across Banks Street.